ikcb/hackremind/README.md

 You can modify [this cron expression][49] if you want to run the bot at different intervals.
 It currently runs every 2 hours.

+The default timezone in an Azure Functions App is UTC.
+If you wanna run your job in some other timezone you need to set [`WEBSITE_TIME_ZONE`][61].

 If you're stuck on something we might be of some help.
 Feel free to create a [new discussion][50].